-Idaho's probate laws cover the process of "intestate succession" -- what happens to an estate when an Idaho resident dies without having made a last will and testament.
+Idaho's probate laws cover the process of "intestate succession" — what happens to an estate when an Idaho resident dies without having made a last will and testament.
 These intestate succession laws dictate who inherits the deceased person's Idaho probate estate.
-They also apply when a person who owns real estate located in Idaho dies, even if he resides elsewhere.
+They also apply when a person who owns real estate located in Idaho dies, even if they reside elsewhere.

 Knowing the Jargon

 Community property is generally accepted to be anything acquired by spouses from the date of their marriage through the date of death, regardless of which spouse may hold the title.
-Separate property is anything the decedent owned prior to the marriage or that he received by way of gift or inheritance made solely to him during the marriage.
+Separate property is anything the decedent owned prior to the marriage or that they received by way of gift or inheritance made solely to them during the marriage.

-"Per stirpes" means that in the event the decedent's child is deceased, his share of the inheritance passes to his own children to be shared equally among them.
+"Per stirpes" means that in the event the decedent's child is deceased, their share of the inheritance passes to their own children to be shared equally among them.

 Idaho Probate Laws for Intestate Succession

 - The decedent is survived by a spouse and descendants: The surviving spouse will inherit all the deceased person's share of community property and one-half of the deceased person's separate property.
 Descendants will inherit the remaining one-half of the deceased person's separate property per stirpes.